-About My Diagnosis
+About Allie’s Diagnosis

 The Next Steps

 WRONG.
-I started feeling alone.
-Is this all in my head?
-Am I seriously the only one going through this embarrassing, high maintenance lifestyle?
-There is no way.
-I started to reach out only to find out that other Celiacs were dealing with almost the same issues that I was dealing with, if not more!
-They, too, felt alone in their daily struggles and that was not okay with me.
+Not only was she suffering from the symptoms, she started feeling alone.
+She thought “is this all in my head?”, “Am I seriously the only one going through this embarrassing, high maintenance lifestyle?”, “There is no way!”.
+She decided to reach out a bit through social media and found out that she wasn’t alone!
+Other people were dealing with almost the same issues that she was dealing with, if not with more!
+They, too, felt alone in their daily struggles and that was not okay with Allie.

 Denial did not work and Allie still has Celiac disease.
 It took her about 8 years to realize, but she has now accepted this disease and is ready to take it on like the Ram that she is.
 She never wishes those feelings of desperation and solitude about Celiac disease, or any disease, on anyone.